adysinghh/Coronary-Plaque-PINN-Simulation/README.md

 ## 3. Main Parts of the Pipeline

 1. **Data Preprocessing:**
-   - We load DICOM files (these are special medical image files) and turn them into easy-to-use arrays.
+   - We load DICOM files (these are special medical image files) and turn them into Numpy arrays.
    - We resize and normalize them so the U‑Net can process them consistently.

 2. **U‑Net Segmentation:**